tbarak/spark-dynamodb/README.md

 The following parameters can be set as options on the Spark reader and writer object before loading/saving.
 - `region` sets the region where the dynamodb table.
 Default is environment specific.
 - `roleArn` sets an IAM role to assume.
 This allows for access to a DynamoDB in a different account than the Spark cluster.
 Defaults to the standard role configuration.
+- `daxEndpoint` if not blank, reads and writes will interact with the provided DAX cluster endpoint instead of DynamoDB directly.
+Default is empty string.

 The following parameters can be set as options on the Spark reader object before loading.

 - `readPartitions` number of partitions to split the initial RDD when loading the data into Spark.
 Defaults to the size of the DynamoDB table divided into chunks of `maxPartitionBytes`
 - `maxPartitionBytes` the maximum size of a single input partition.
 Default 128 MB
 - `defaultParallelism` the number of input partitions that can be read from DynamoDB simultaneously.
 Defaults to `sparkContext.defaultParallelism`
-- `targetCapacity` fraction of provisioned read capacity on the table (or index) to consume for reading.
+- `targetCapacity` fraction of provisioned read capacity on the table (or index) to consume for reading, enforced by a rate limiter.
 Default 1 (i.e. 100% capacity).
 - `stronglyConsistentReads` whether or not to use strongly consistent reads.
 Default false.
 - `bytesPerRCU` number of bytes that can be read per second with a single Read Capacity Unit.
 Default 4000 (4 KB).
 This value is multiplied by two when `stronglyConsistentReads=false`
 - `filterPushdown` whether or not to use filter pushdown to DynamoDB on scan requests.
 Default true.
 - `throughput` the desired read throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.

 The following parameters can be set as options on the Spark writer object before saving.
+By default, items will be written using PutItem grouped into BatchWriteItem operations.

 - `writeBatchSize` number of items to send per call to DynamoDB BatchWriteItem.
 Default 25.
-- `targetCapacity` fraction of provisioned write capacity on the table to consume for writing or updating.
+- `targetCapacity` fraction of provisioned write capacity on the table to consume for writing or updating, enforced by a rate limiter.
 Default 1 (i.e. 100% capacity).
-- `update` if true items will be written using UpdateItem on keys rather than BatchWriteItem.
+- `update` if true, items will be written using UpdateItem on keys rather than BatchWriteItem.
+Default false.
+- `delete` if true, items will be deleted using BatchWriteItem.
 Default false.
 - `throughput` the desired write throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.
 - `inferSchema` if false will not automatically infer schema - this is useful when writing to a table with many columns